 Possible Side Effects

-Usually infrequent and mild:
+Side effects are usually infrequent and mild:

-Fever and headache (9% of recipients)
+- Fever and headache (9% of recipients)

-Redness, soreness, swelling and itching around the injection site.
+- Redness, soreness, swelling and itching around the injection site.

 Where can I get a Typhoid fever vaccination from?